The Odd Couple

 However, if (again even if only for the sake of argument) we accept that “gay marriage” is socially desirable, and even ethically desirable.(For even if homosexuality is morally wrong, it would still be morally wrong to deny the health benefits of marriage to a homosexual couple.)
 There remain two major problems to discuss.
 One is theological and only concerns Christians except insofar as it might impinge of religious liberty.
 The other is social and should concern everyone.

 Taking the social issue first.
 Marriage normally implies bringing up children.
-Couples who are unable to conceive and so produce and bring up children are encouraged (though not required) to adopt.
-Should this “right” also be extended to Gay Marriages?
+Society encourages couples who are unable to conceive and so produce and bring up children to adopt.
+Should we extend this “right” also to Gay Marriages?
 There seems to be evidence that children are “best” brought up in a stable married relationship where both male and female partners are present as objects of attachment and as role-models.
 If (again for the sake of argument) this is likely to be true, then perhaps even if the right to gay marriage is allowed the “right” to adopt of such gay couples might need to be restricted (compared to otherwise similar hetero-sexual couples).
 For there is a clear and stronger right.
 All children have a right to an upbringing that is as “good”, and likely to achieve good outcomes, as we can reasonably offer them.
 This right (of a relatively helpless child) is a higher obligation on society than any right of an adult couple.

 Therefore: we need research reports, carefully compiled and debated by both professionals and the community at large to determine whether children do have such a “need” for both male and female parental figures.
 And, Christians of all people should not be distracted from this fundamental question of the rights of children (the powerless on this issue), by debate over mere sexual morality!